fpozzobon/flask/README.md

 ### Possible enhancements

 * [Best Practice] : use a global variable for mongodb and songService in place of app.config
-* [Best Practice] : use tuples in song service for returning multiple variables
-* [Best Practice] : make some methods private as not useful outside of the class
 * [Optimisation] : use cache on main controller
 * [Marshalling] : use restfull marshaller
 * [Database] : investigate a better way for dealing with _id